Get the Right Amount of Work for You

 - Backup - We will send you work here in the event that all process servers assigned in that area are overwhelmed and need some backup.

 If you have too many overdue service orders, or your reporting requirements falls too low, your limit will be set to 0, and then your area assignments will become available for others to claim.
 If you are are staying free of overdue orders by making consistent attempts every 48 hours, and meeting the reporting requirements, then you'll have full management of your areas.
 If your area is claimed by another, you will lose the "Primary" or "Secondary" designation and be assigned as a "Backup" process server.

 If an area assignment is up for grabs, you will be able to claim it if your reporting requirements are at 100%, you have no overdue services, and have no overdue proofs.
 We want to make sure that servers are all caught up on their work if they are assigning themselves more.

 This is the number of jobs in that area in the previous 30 days.
 Keep tabs on your own total jobs/month and use that to compare to any areas you are considering picking up or releasing.
 This will help you better manage your workload so that you increase or decrease your workload by the amount that you need.

 Where your areas are can matter as much as how much work you have.
-When you claim an area consider what impact it will have on your ability to serve the rest of your work.
-The more spread out, the harder it is to make more attempts at the best times.
+When you are about to claim an area consider what impact it will have on your ability to serve the rest of your work.
+The more spread out, the fewer attempts you'll make at the best times.